jesus-333/Variational-Autoencoder-for-EEG-analysis/library/README/README_training.md

 ⚠️ Important disclaimer ⚠️

-Most of the parameters remain valid for all models.
-The parameter differences between the various models usually reside in some specific hyperparameter (e.g. the hyperparameters that multiply the loss of the vae)
+Most of the training parameters remain valid for all models.
+The training parameters differences between the various models usually are some specific hyperparameter (e.g. the hyperparameters that multiply the loss of the vae)

 ## MBEEGNet (Classifier)